Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Numerical Examples

 The corresponding energy function

 is monotone time decreasing, but it \textbf{a)} may stagnate whenever $f(q)-f(v)\in\mathrm{null}(J(q)^\top)$, and \textbf{b)} proves the stability of the equilibrium subspace $f(q)=f(v)$ as opposed to the equilibrium point $q=v$.
-Interestingly enough, the theory presented in this paper applies to end effector control with no further modifications.
-Given $k_p=16$ and $k_d=10$, the comparison in Fig. \ref{RR_joint} shows that the C-ERG implemented in end effector space successfully reaches the configuration that minimizes the Cartesian distance between $f(q)$ and $f(v)$.
-Moreover, the approach preserves the steady-state mapping \eqref{eq:ss-map}, whereas the relationship between $\delta_s$ and $F_{ss}$ becomes less intuitive for the joint-space controller.
+Interestingly, the theory presented applies to end effector control without modifications.
+Given $k_p=16$ and $k_d=10$, the comparison in Fig. \ref{RR_joint} shows that the CERG implemented in end effector space successfully reaches the configuration that minimizes the Cartesian distance between $f(q)$ and $f(v)$ and the steady-state mapping \eqref{eq:ss-map} is preserved.
+Meanwhile, the $\delta_s$ -$F_{ss}$ relationship becomes less intuitive in joint space.

-Despite the apparent advantages of end effector control (which the C-ERG can perform, if desired), it should be noted that the transformation from task space to joint space is typically handled by the high-level planner as opposed to the low-level controller.
-Therefore, the joint space formulation is deemed preferable for a hierarchical structure featuring a planner, safety filter, and controller.
+Despite the apparent advantages of end effector control (which the CERG can perform, if desired), the joint-space formulation is preferable in a hierarchical architecture, since task-space to joint-space conversion is typically handled by the high-level planner.
+Using two different controllers confirms CERG acts as a modular add-on for any low-level controller.
+Fig. \ref{RR arm force} shows that CERG reduces interaction forces in both formulations as compared to operating without it.
+The $E_{\max}$ bounds were respected in both cases (energy plots omitted for brevity), confirming that CERG also limits interaction forces.

-Fig. \ref{RR arm force} shows the interaction forces between the wall and the RR arm for both the end-effector and the joint-space formulations.
-In both cases, limiting the energy of the prestabilized system succesfully reduces contact forces, compared to how the system would behave in the absence of the C-ERG.
-The behavior of the energy is analogous to Fig. \ref{Energy_integrator} and was omitted for the sake of brevity.